Field Trips and Optional Student Travel

 Optional university-sponsored student travel does not include travel associated with a recognized student organization.

 Trip coordinators should complete the appropriate participation agreement and provide to students to read and sign prior to departure.
 Language in the form templates should NOT be edited except for the highlighted fields.
 Be sure to include a detailed description of the trip and the associated risks.
+Departments/units should retain all signed participation agreements for three years from the date of travel.

 Trip coordinators must arrange transportation and attend the trip.
 Trip coordinators should not transport students in their personal vehicles or coordinate travel in other personal vehicles.